 Extra payments go directly toward your principal balance, reducing the amount on which future interest accrues.
 Even an additional $50 per month can shave years off your repayment timeline and save thousands in interest.
 For example, on a $35,000 loan at 5.5% interest, paying an extra $100 per month reduces your payoff time from 10 years to about 7 years and saves over $3,500 in interest.
 The earlier you start making extra payments, the greater the impact due to the reduced compounding effect.

 Yes, you can deduct up to $2,500 in student loan interest per year on your federal tax return, even if you do not itemize deductions.
 This is known as an "above-the-line" deduction, meaning it reduces your adjusted gross income directly.
-To qualify, your modified adjusted gross income must be below the phase-out threshold, which is $90,000 for single filers and $185,000 for married filing jointly in 2026.
+To qualify, your modified adjusted gross income must be below the phase-out threshold, which begins at $80,000 for single filers and $165,000 for married filing jointly in 2026.
+The deduction phases out completely at $95,000 and $195,000, respectively.
 The deduction applies to both federal and private student loans.

 Refinancing makes sense when you can secure a significantly lower interest rate than your current loans, typically at least 1-2 percentage points lower.
 This usually requires a strong credit score (700+), stable income, and a low debt-to-income ratio.
 However, be cautious about refinancing federal loans into private ones, as you lose access to income-driven repayment plans, Public Service Loan Forgiveness, and federal forbearance protections.
 If you work in public service or anticipate needing flexible payment options, keeping your federal loans is usually the better choice.